ronandrevon/OS/minix/docs/init.md

 # The init process

 This process is the father (mother) of all MINIX user processes.
 When MINIX comes up, this is process 2.
 It executes the /etc/rc shell file and then reads the /ect/ttys file to find out which terminals need a login process.

+The [fork](/IPC) commands is a system call.

 ```
 // init.c : first user space process, linked with libc.a